Iannes/react-fe-test/README.md

   ### Improvements / Todos

-  - When a request gets an error for the details page, even though the error is dispatched, the user sees an empty page.
+  - When a request returns an error in the details page, even though the error is dispatched in the reducer, an error message is not shown.
 Instead the user should see a friendly message letting them know what happened.